Gac14/Gac14-Datapack/docs/commands/SystemCommand.md

 All functions that are run by gac14 as a user are run as though by `/system doPrivileged <function>` and that `<function>` is tagged with `#gac14:doPrivileged`.
 This does not actually cause `<function>` to become tagged, and if it is not already tagged as such, external attempts to run via `/system doPrivileged` will fail.
 This is simply an exposition statement that defines that `<function>` is run in an elevated context.

-### stack ###
+### stack [cmd.sys.stack] ###

 Manipulates the function stack.
 This command may only be run from within a function or the behavior is undefined.
 In addition, if a frame is pushed by a function, that frame must be popped before that function completes.
+Note that it does not need to be popped from within the function (it can be popped from a separate function, provided that that function executes before the completion of the function).

 ```
 /system stack push ... //(1)